puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 of the heavy lifting already.

-This version will require the developer to install a couple hard dependencies in order for `relay cluster` to function:
+This version will require the developer to install a couple hard dependencies in order for `relay dev cluster` to function:

 * kubectl
 * docker

+### SaaS Development Environment

+Once we get `relay-operator` working and running workflows, we create a development-environment workflow that will install remaining SaaS infra.
+These steps will include helm installs for Postgres, Redis, relay-api, and relay-ui.

+The UI and API services will be exposed on host ports through the k3s ingress controller.

 ## Drawbacks